Documentation

-The Behold Instagram widget is easy to use, highly configurable and works on most modern platforms.
-Here we'll explain how to create your widget, customize it, and add it to a website.
+The Behold Instagram widget is easy to use, highly configurable and works on all modern platforms.
+Here we’ll explain how to create your widget, customize it, and add it to a website.

 How it works